TIT8/go-api/README.md

 4. <sub>We don't depend on external, usually not free, Cloud Automation APP, like [IFTTT](https://ifttt.com/explore), but we depend on Fly.io.
 I personally prefer the last one, I've found external apps not so fast to send messages on Google Form/Sheet update.
 And with 4 Fly.io machines (2 in France, 2 in Sweden), I'm pretty sure to be covered in case of fault of one of them.</sub>

+## Future development

+Embed the CAPTCHA validation directly into the API.

 ## Testing

 ❗ **Try it sending a GET request** [^3]